Gg2jdjdjwi/Transparent-DM-Buttons/README.md

 - 🧩 [My Custom CSS Collection (Verified)](https://github.com/Gg2jdjdjwi)

 > For custom CSS files, you can safely download from my GitHub repository above.
 These are either self-made or verified, and used widely across the community.
-> ⚠️ Always use themes at your own risk, especially if obtained from outside official communities.
+> ⚠️ Always use themes at your own risk, especially if obtained from outside official communities discord server.

 ---